 From: Greater Houston Partnership and the Bay Area Houston Economic Partnership

-The Greater Houston Partnership and the Bay Area Houston Economic Partnership today urged the Obama administration to reconsider the retirement of the space shuttle and cancel its plan in the FY2011 NASA budget to eliminate the Constellation program - in favor of "hoped for" commercially developed capabilities that are still up to seven years away, assuming there are no further setbacks.
-Continuing the prevision plan to retire the Space Shuttle while also terminating the Constellation program in the face of such a long gap before the commercial industry can carry U.S. astronauts safely into low earth orbit would deal a severe blow to Houston and the nation, and compromise America's leadership in space.
+GHP reiterated its position in urging the Administration to reconsider the retirement of the space shuttle and cancel its plan in the FY2011 NASA budget to eliminate the Constellation program - in favor of "hoped for" commercially developed capabilities that are still several years away, assuming there are no further setbacks.

 If the Constellation program is not continued in the administration's FY2011 budget, the Johnson Space Center could lose up to 7,000 direct and indirect jobs with a resulting loss of income and expenditures reaching $1 billion in the Houston region.
 Once these jobs are lost, it will be extremely difficult, if not impossible, to replace the expertise that built our current space flight capabilities.

 GHP is calling upon the Administration to produce a blueprint for NASA's human space flight program that continues to inspire America's youth to careers in science and technology.
 The blueprint also must build upon - not abandon - the nearly $10 billion already invested in Constellation as well as maintain our ability to transport U.S. astronauts and supplies to the nearly completed International Space Station.

 For more information on the Houston region, call 713-844-3647 or visit houston.org.